It’s not obvious, I can tell you that.

 Click on OK and Event Viewer will run.

-This is the Windows 8 Event Viewer; Windows 7’s and Vista’s are similar, while Windows XP’s is actually much simpler.
-While the screen shots may be different, the general idea will apply to all three.
+This is the Windows 8, 10 and 11 Event Viewer; Windows 7’s and Vista’s are similar, while Windows XP’s is much simpler.
+While the screenshots may be different, the general idea applies to all of them.

 If the right-hand pane bothers you, as it does me, click on the “Show/Hide Action Pane” toolbar button to make it go away.